-Religious land use and zoning expert Daniel P. Dalton and the attorneys of Dalton & Tomich, PLC will defend your mosque’s right to grow and to worship freely so your organization can thrive.Connect with Dan today.
+The experienced religious land use and zoning attorneys of Dalton & Tomich, PLC will defend your mosque’s right to grow and to worship freely so your congregation can thrive.Connect with a RLUIPA attorney today.

 When it comes to land use and zoning law, RLUIPA is the great equalizer for mosques and other religious institutions.
 The law prevents local governments from discriminating against religious uses in the context of zoning.
 We offer more information on RLUIPA, including our "What is RLUIPA?" video, on our About RLUIPA page.